Hash Brown Egg Nests

 - Remove hash browns and eggs and garnish with fresh scallions.
 Serve with bacon or fruit and/or toast!

-Hash Brown Egg Nests in A Skillet
+What Potatoes to Use for Hash Brown Egg Nests

 First, let’s chat hash browns.
 You can buy prepared hash browns that have been rinsed and are ready to cook, but it’s not terrible to do on your own.
 Some people make the mistake of just grating potatoes and tossing them in a skillet.
 This will make food.
 But it won’t make excellent food.